 Stalin’s Vision For the Moscow Metro

-Stalin had the vision to create a Metro system that would resemble “Peoples Palaces”.
+Stalin had the vision to create a magnificent Metro system that would resemble “People’s Palaces”.
 His vision was realised in 1935 when the Metro was opened with just 13 stations.

 Moscow Metro History

-The initial metro stations were built by forced soviet labour.
+The first underground system in the Soviet Union, the initial metro stations were built by forced soviet labour.
 Much of the design and artworks within the stations depict the Soviet Union’s greatest achievements and historical milestones as well as paying homage to Russia’s diverse artistic, literary and architectural legacy.

-Interestingly, the British engineers commissioned for the initial project, due to experience gained on the London underground system were later arrested on suspicion of espionage.
-It was believed they knew too much about the underground system.
-Go figure!
+British engineers were commissioned for the initial project because of their experience with the London underground system.
+Interestingly, they were later arrested on suspicion of espionage.
+It was believed they knew too much about the Russian underground system.

 How to Use the Moscow Metro System

 Not only is the Moscow Metro beautiful, extremely clean and very safe, it is also a cheap way to get around Moscow.
 Although, travelling on the Moscow Metro can be a little daunting.

 It is the second busiest rail system in the world so it can get very crowded.
 Here are some tips to help you navigate the Moscow Metro.